 - 1. The Permittee shall submit a SWMPP and/or revised SWMPP to the Department as required by Part II.A of the permit.
 The Permittee shall implement plans to seek and consider public input in the development, revision and implementation of this SWMPP, as required by Part III.B.1.b.i.
 Thereafter, the Permittee shall perform an annual review of the current SWMPP and must revise the SWMPP, as necessary, to maintain compliance with the permit.
-Any revisions to the SWMPP shall be submitted to the Department at the time a revision is made for the Department review.
+Any revisions to the SWMPP shall be submitted to the Department at the time a revision is made for the Department review and the Permittee's website shall be updated with the revised version of the SWMPP.
 Revisions made to the SWMPP may include, but are not limited to, the replacement of ineffective or infeasible BMPs or the addition of components, controls and requirements; and - 2.
 The Permittee shall implement the SWMPP on all new areas added to their municipal separate storm sewer system (or for which they become responsible for implementation of storm water quality controls) as soon as practicable, but not later than one (1) year from addition of the new areas.
 Implementation of the program in any new area shall consider the plans of the SWMPP of the previous MS4 ownership, if any.